sammysaglam/axe-framework/docs/src/components/Pages/Docs/Security/01-CSRF.md

 ### csrf_history_max_tokens: (number)
-If — for extra-security — you wish to generate a new CSRF token using `single_use_tokens` explained below, but the client wants to open multiple tabs, actions they take in one tab will force-generate a new CSRF, rendering the CSRF tokens in his/her other tabs invalid — this causes a lot of false-positive security errors and a poor user experience.
-So, this `csrf_history_max_tokens` setting allows you to define how many historical CSRF tokens will still be valid.
+If — for extra-security — you wish to generate a new CSRF token using `single_use_tokens` explained below, but the client wants to open multiple tabs, secure actions they take in one tab will force-generate a new CSRF, rendering the CSRF tokens in his/her other tabs invalid — this causes a lot of false-negative security errors and a poor user experience.
+So, this `csrf_history_max_tokens` setting allows you to define how many historical CSRF tokens will still be valid — (the default value is 15, meaning the last 15 CSRF tokens will still be considered valid).

 ### single_use_tokens: (bool)
 This will force-regenerate a new CSRF token on each `CSRF::verify_token(...)`.
 As explained above